emipa606/CombatReadinessCheck/README.md

 -  Colonists who have impairment to their combat abilities (consciousness, manipulation, sight) will count for less points.
 -  Colonists with limited movement capability or a limited combined combat ability will count for zero points.
 -  Colonists in cryptosleep will count for zero points.
--  Colonists who can&apos;t fight at all will count for zero points.
+-  Colonists who can't fight at all will count for zero points.
--  Colonists who are suffering from an infection or disease which needs bed rest will count for zero points if they haven&apos;t developed immunity.
+-  Colonists who are suffering from an infection or disease which needs bed rest will count for zero points if they haven't developed immunity.
 -  Colonists who have enhanced capabilities (from bionics, trauma savant, mechanites or drugs) can count slightly more.